Chennimalai: Textile industry

 The people here produce many handmade fabrics, such as bedspreads, Lungies, etc., but the problem is unemployment.
 Chennimalai handloom products are well known for their high quality and long life.
 It is the home for various handloom co-operative societies such as Kalicoptex and Chencoptex among others.

 These co-operative societies are the employers for thousands of weavers.
 For providing housing facilities to the handloom weavers, a colony of 1010 individual houses (considered to be one of the biggest weavers colonies in Asia) were built at the outskirts of Chennimalai City.
 Later, around 350 individual houses had been constructed for the weavers of Kalicoptex at three different locations around Chennimalai.

 Powerlooms also give plenty of employment opportunity to the people of Chennimalai.
 At any time, one can hear the noise of powerlooms operated in Chennimalai area.
 Hence, Chennimalai faces the problem of noise pollution and also air pollution due to dust from the looms.
-The fabric made here is of extremely high quality and hence preferred by North Indians during winter despite of the cost.
+The fabric made here is of extremely high quality and hence preferred by North Indians during winter despite the cost.

 Culture

-Chennimalai Murugan Temple
+Chennimalai Subramanya Swamy Temple

 It is a Hindu temple dedicated to Lord Muruga.

 The temple of Chennimalai is situated on the banks of Noyyal also called Kânchima Nadhi.
 The Sanctum Sanctorum faces the east.
 Just in front of the temple, one finds the Puliyadi Vinâyagar.
 Inside the temple to the right of Moolavar are the shrines of Mârkandeswarar and to the left Umayavalli.
 On the left side are the shrines of Kasi Viswanâthar and Visâlâkshi.

 The steps behind Moolavar Sannidhi lead to the Valli Teyvannai Temple.
 The two consorts enshrined in a separate temple constitute a unique phenomenon.
 The Punnâkau Siddhar cave with the front yard filled with 'Vel' of different sizes and shapes is on top of the hill.
 This Siddhar is one of the popular 18 Siddhas known to the world for their Siddha yoga.
 Saravana Mâmunivar's tomb is near the cave.
 There is an old cave near this temple.

 The 'Ratha oorvalam' is held every Tuesday evening.

 Valli Dheivaanai Temple

 Farther up behind the Murugan temple is the Valli Dheivaanai temple.
 They are in penance to attain Lord Muruga.
 They are known by the names Amirthavalli and Sundaravalli.
 A separate temple for Valli and Dheivaanai is another unique feature of this temple.

-The holy water for Abishekam is being brought everyday by the temple bulls from the well located at Adivaram by crossing 1330 steps to reach the temple, which are being maintained by the Devasthanam.
+The holy water for Abishekam is being brought everyday by the temple bulls from the well located at Adivaram by crossing 1320 steps to reach the temple, which are being maintained by the Devasthanam.